MRRazvi/blockchain-development/lessons/LESSON-01.md

-The lecture content will update on the day of the lecture conducted.
+The lesson content will update on the day of the lesson conduct.